8.6 Healthcare Administration

 Katie Baker

 Healthcare administration includes careers where people manage and coordinate the operational, financial, and logistical aspects of healthcare organizations to ensure the efficient delivery of medical services and optimal patient care.
-Administrators may make budgetary or scheduling decisions, may hire and fire employees of the organization, and may be responsible for collective bargaining over union employee contracts, pursuing credentialing of the organization with third party payers such as insurance companies, bringing in large donors and coordinating organizational sponsorship opportunities such as local public health events in the community.
+Healthcare administrators are often responsible for budget decisions, employee management (including hiring and firing), contract negotiations with unionized employees, obtaining credentialing from third-party payers such as insurance companies, and securing sponsorships or large donors for organizational initiatives.
+They also play an important role in coordinating community events, such as local public health events.

-As a final note, a healthcare administrator is not the same as a office manager or clinical director who perform more of the day-to-day management tasks including reception, billing and scheduling as well as inventory and customer service duties.
-As the career path to administration requires a higher degree, this may be more of a long-term goal for someone like Alma from the chapter overview.
+It is important to distinguish healthcare administrators from office managers or clinical directors, who perform more of the day-to-day management tasks, such as reception, billing, scheduling, inventory, and customer service.
+Because the career path to administration requires a higher degree, it may be more of a long-term goal for someone like Alma from the chapter overview.

-There are a number of different opportunities in the field of healthcare administration.
-For positions such as chief nurse, degrees in the relevant fields (IT, HR, nursing, etc) can be supported with Master’s degrees in business or administration.
-Many of these positions will also allow employees to move up through the ranks and some companies will provide tuition assistance for achieving the appropriate business degree to advance your career.
+Healthcare administration offers a variety of career opportunities.
+For positions such as chief nurse, degrees in the relevant fields (e.g., IT, HR, and nursing) can be supported with master’s degrees in business or administration.
+Many positions also allow employees to move up through the ranks, and some companies provide tuition assistance for achieving the appropriate business degree for advancement.

-In order to pursue a career in healthcare administration at a higher executive level, individuals must earn either a Master’s degree or PhD in healthcare or hospital administration.
-Many successful individuals in this field also hold a Master’s of Business Administration (MBA).
+To pursue a career in healthcare administration at an executive level, individuals must earn either a master’s degree or PhD in healthcare or hospital administration.
+Many successful individuals in this field also hold a master’s of business administration (MBA).
 These positions are more about administration than healthcare, so a strong background in healthcare is not always required.

 Chief Nurse